Chapter 15 – Prayojana-tattva – Prema

 nanu—certainly; éçvaraù—the Personality of Godhead; anubhajataù—to one who

-constantly worships Him; aviduñaù—not learned; api—even though; säkñät
+constantly worships Him; aviduñaù—not learned; api—even though; säkñät—

 directly; çreyaù—the highest good; tanoti—bestows; agada-räjaù—the king of

-medicines (namely, the nectar which the demigods drink for long life); iva—as if;
+medicines (namely, the nectar which the demigods drink for long

 upayuktaù—taken.

-How amazing it is that these simple women who wander about the forest,
+How amazing it is that these simple women who wander about the

-seemingly spoiled by improper behavior, have achieved the perfection of unalloyed
+seemingly spoiled by improper behavior, have achieved the

 love for Kåñëa, the Supreme Soul!
-Still, it is true that the Supreme Lord Himself
+Still, it is true that the

-awards His blessings even to an ignorant worshiper, just as the best medicine works
+awards His blessings even to an ignorant worshiper, just as the

 even when taken by a person ignorant of its ingredients.